British Army uniform and equipment in World War I: Revolvers

 The standard-issue Webley revolver at the outbreak of World War I was the Webley Mk V (adopted 9 December 1913), but there were considerably more Mk IV revolvers in service in 1914, as the initial order for 20,000 Mk V revolvers had not been completed when hostilities began.

 On 24 May 1915, the Webley Mk VI was adopted as the standard sidearm for British troops and remained so for the duration of World War I, being issued to officers, airmen, naval crews, boarding parties, trench raiders, machine-gun teams, and tank crews.
 The Mk VI proved to be a very reliable and hardy weapon, well suited to the mud and adverse conditions of trench warfare, and several accessories were developed for the Mk VI, including a bayonet (made from a converted French Pritchard bayonet), a speedloader device ("Prideaux Device"), and a stock allowing for the revolver to be converted into a carbine.
-As officers were required to purchase their own pistols, some opted for other weapons such as the Webley–Fosbery Automatic Revolver, but it was never service issue.
+Nevertheless the British Government in 1915 was obliged to look overseas to purchase additional revolvers, which would be chambered in .455.
+These would be provided by Smith and Wesson with the .455 Triplelock and .455 Hand Ejector Mark II, Colt with the .455 New Service.
+In November 1915 Spanish makers would supply the .455 Trocaola which in British service was designated the "Pistol Old Pattern No2 Mark 1".
+These were then issued out as per the normal allocation to each unit requiring revolvers.
+As officers in the British Army at that time were required to purchase their own pistols, some opted for other weapons, or used weapons previously owned by them or their family before the war broke out such as the Webley "WG", the Webley-Wilkinson and even such as the Webley–Fosbery Automatic Revolver, but it was never service issue.

+Rifles

 Short Magazine Lee–Enfield Mk III

 The Lee–Enfield rifle, the SMLE Mk III, was introduced on 26 January 1907, along with a Pattern 1907 bayonet (P'07) and featured a simplified rear sight arrangement and a fixed, rather than a bolt-head-mounted sliding, charger guide.

 The fast-operating Lee bolt-action and large magazine capacity enabled a trained rifleman to fire 20 to 30 aimed rounds a minute, making the Lee–Enfield the fastest military bolt-action rifle of the day.

 World War I accounts tell of British troops repelling German attackers who subsequently reported that they had encountered machine guns, when in fact it was simply a group of trained riflemen armed with SMLE Mk III rifles.

 During the war, the standard SMLE Mk III was found to be too complicated to manufacture (an SMLE Mk III rifle cost the British Government £3/15/-), and demand was outstripping supply, so in late 1915 the Mk III* was introduced.